Ezra Pound: Hugh Selwyn Mauberley

 By 1919 Pound felt there was no reason to stay in England.
-He had become "violently hostile" to England, according to Richard Aldington, feeling he was being "frozen out of everything" except the New Age, and concluding that the British were insensitive to "mental agility in any and every form".
+He had become "violently hostile" to England, according to Aldington, feeling he was being "frozen out of everything" except the New Age, and concluding that the British were insensitive to "mental agility in any and every form".
 He had "muffed his chances of becoming literary director of London—to which he undoubtedly aspired," Aldington wrote in 1941, "by his own enormous conceit, folly, and bad manners."

 Published by John Rodker's The Ovid Press in June 1920, Pound's poem Hugh Selwyn Mauberley marked his farewell to London, and by December the Pounds were subletting their apartment and preparing to move to France.
 Consisting of 18 short parts, Mauberley describes a poet whose life has become sterile and meaningless.
 It begins with a satirical analysis of the London literary scene before turning to social criticism, economics, and the war.
 Here the word usury first appears in his work.
 Just as Eliot denied he was Prufrock, Pound denied he was Mauberley.
 In 1932 the critic F. R. Leavis, then director of studies in English at Downing College, Cambridge, called Mauberley "great poetry, at once traditional and original.
 Mr. Pound's standing as a poet rests on it, and rests securely".

 On 13 January 1921 Orage wrote in the New Age: "Mr. Pound has shaken the dust of London from his feet with not too emphatic a gesture of disgust, but, at least, without gratitude to this country. ...
 [He] has been an exhilarating influence for culture in England; he has left his mark upon more than one of the arts, upon literature, music, poetry and sculpture; and quite a number of men and movements owe their initiation to his self-sacrificing stimulus ..."

 With all this, however, Mr. Pound, like so many others who have striven for advancement of intelligence and culture in England, has made more enemies than friends, and far more powerful enemies than friends.
 Much of the Press has been deliberately closed by cabal to him; his books have for some time been ignored or written down; and he himself has been compelled to live on much less than would support a navvy.
 His fate, as I have said, is not unusual ...
 Taken by and large, England hates men of culture until they are dead.